Early Elementary Class

 The Discoverers created a list of supplies agreed upon by all, and each person drew their own designs.
 They wrote their theories about why it would work or dictated some of their thinking for the teachers to make notes.

-We learned the best time for sharing calm scientific thinking and for the interviewers to ask deeper questions was later in the day, or even the next day after the excitement level wasn't as high and they'd had time to think about their own experiments in comparison to other children's experiments.
+We learned the best time for sharing calm scientific thinking and for the interviewers to ask deeper questions was later in the day, or even the next day after the excitement level wasn't as high and they'd had time to think about their own experiments in comparison to other children's.
 Using photographs and videos aided greatly, allowing the Discoverers to point out discrepancies and connections in their thinking with more ease.

 The Discoverers are aware the goal is a metacognitive look at their own thinking, not just the outcome “will it break or not,” but of course they are especially excited when the egg stays intact.

 Students are growing in their ability to design and evaluate their devices prior to and after the drop.
-They are increasing their communication skills regarding the process, and their designs are become more complex as we move into the fourth experiment.
+They are increasing their communication skills regarding the process, and their designs are becoming more complex as we move into the fourth experiment.

 Resiliency Is growing as the eggs break and also the students are becoming comfortable with modifications, even when their egg didn't break.
 Yay!